mikef-nl/azure-batch-rendering/plugins/blender/README.md

 ![](../images/blender/file-group.png)

 And that's it.
 If you have any queries or questions.
-Please get in touch at ```Azure Batch Rendering <rendering at microsoft.com>```, and we will be happy to help you out
+Please get in touch at ```Azure Batch Rendering <rendering at microsoft.com>```, and we will be happy to help you out.